-The two treatment appointments can be combined on one day.
+The two treatment appointments can be combined into one day.

 The first part of the treatment is performed in the morning.
 After that, the patient has a break for a few hours.
-During this time, the inlays can be produced in the dental laboratory.
+During this time, the inlays are produced in the dental laboratory.

-After the break, the second part of the treatment takes place.
+After the break, the patient comes back for the second part of the treatment.

-In this way, the inlays can be produced and inserted in one day.
+This way, the inlays can be produced and attatched in one day.

-Such chairside treatment can only be performed if the practice has its own dental laboratory or if with the help of CEREC.
+This chairside treatment can only be done if the practice has its own dental laboratory or with the help of CEREC.

 In-house dental laboratory

-In an in-house dental laboratory, the dental technician can concentrate 100% on the patients of the dental practice.
-As a result, laboratory-produced, high-precision inlays can be fabricated and placed in a single day.
+With the help of an in-house dental laboratory, the dental technician can concentrate 100% on the patients of the dental practice.
+As a result, laboratory-produced, precise inlays can be produced and placed in a single day.

-Lab-fabricated inlays have the advantage that they can be milled with the highest precision.
-Thus, a 5-axis grinder with super fine 0.3mm wide cutters can produce an optimal fit and precision.
+An advantage of dental laboratory-produced inlays is that they can be milled with the highest precision.
+A 5-axis grinder with super fine 0.3mm wide cutters can produce an optimal fit and precision.

 As a result, inlays have an excellent fit and the cement gap can be reduced to a minimum.

 CEREC stands for CEramic REConstruction.
-This is a procedure for dental practices to produce ceramic inlays quickly and easily.
+This is a procedure which enables dental practices to produce ceramic inlays quickly and easily.

-Here, too, the treatment with inlays is performed in one day.
+With CEREC, a treatment with inlays can be done in one day.

 This procedure is simple and gives a good result.

-However, some disadvantages become apparent.
-The small grinding machine has only 4-axis and the finest drills are 0.5 to 0.6mm wide.
-As a result, there are losses in precision and fit.
+However, there are some disadvantages.
+The small grinding machine has only 4 axes and the finest drills are 0.5 to 0.6mm wide.
+As a result, there is a loss of precision and fit.

 Cost of inlays